 (8) The transportation of persons in a ridesharing arrangement when any fee charged each person so transported is in such amount as to recover only the person's share of the costs of operating the motor vehicle for such purpose;

 (9) The operation of motor vehicles for contractors on public road work.

+(10) The transportation of persons under the Home and community-based services waivers for non-medical transportation and transportation under OAC 5123:2-9-18 and 5123:2-9-24, as well as the transportation of persons living in an Intermediate Care Facility for Individuals with Intellectual Disabilities (“ICF/IID”) as defined in OAC 5123:2-7-01.

 "For-hire motor carrier" includes the carrier's agents, officers, and representatives, as well as employees responsible for hiring, supervising, training, assigning, or dispatching drivers and employees concerned with the installation, inspection, and maintenance of motor-vehicle equipment and accessories.